 See Marcilhac page 371 number 725

-This lovely Lalique dish or small display tray was designed by R. Lalique in 1914.
-It holds the original sepia patina and is in pristine condition.
-The press molded design is extremely fine and worked out in detail.
+This lovely Lalique vase was designed by R. Lalique in 1921.
+It holds the original blue patina and is in good but used condition.
+The press molded design is fine and worked out in detail.

 This small and charming desk clock was designed in 1926 by Rene Lalique (1860-1945).
 This piece was especially commissioned by clockmaker ATO and not availbale in the Lalique catalogue.
 Its therefore a rare find on the market today and in a lovely original condition.
 The original plate is high-gloss enamelled and silvered.
 The clockwork seems historic and untouched but needs a clockmakers check.
 Signed in the mold.